1961 New York Yankees season

 The 1961 New York Yankees season was the 59th season for the team.
 The team finished with a record of 109–53, eight games ahead of the Detroit Tigers, and won their 26th American League pennant.
 New York was managed by Ralph Houk.
 The Yankees played their home games at Yankee Stadium.
 In the World Series, they defeated the Cincinnati Reds in 5 games.
 This season was best known for the home run chase between Roger Maris and Mickey Mantle, with the former beating Babe Ruth's single season record by hitting 61.
+The Yankees won an MLB record 65 home games during the season, a record that they still hold to this day.